badeaadi/Deep_learning/README.md

 # Deep learning projects

-Each project has its own README
+Each project with its own README

+## EEG Classification

+In this task, we address a subdataset made from CHB-MIT Scalp EEG Database.
+Our dataset contains every seizure part of the former dataset, and a smaller percentage of the non seizure dataset

 For EEG Classification, more information on :